 - a.
-The applicant can demonstrate that development can be expanded beyond the Borough boundary, and fully integrated with a wider, cross-boundary scheme; - Satisfactory vehicular access is provided.
-At least two access points to and from the site will be required, which link effectively into the existing road, cycleway and pedestrian networks; - c.
+The applicant can demonstrate that development can be expanded beyond the Borough boundary, and fully integrated with a wider, cross-boundary scheme; - b.
+Satisfactory vehicular access is provided.
+At least two access points to and from the site will be required, which link effectively into the existing road, cycleway and pedestrian networks: - c.
 The scheme is designed to encourage the use of sustainable modes of transport; - d.
 At least 5% aspirational homes are provided in line with Policy HO9; - e.
 Plots to accommodate at least 1% new homes are made available for self-build purposes; - f.
-At least 30% affordable housing is provided in line with policy HO7; - g.
+30% affordable housing is provided in line with policy HO7; - g.
 Provision for supported or sheltered housing is made in line with Policy HO10; - h.
-Local facilities to serve the community are incorporated, including a GP surgery; - i.
+Local facilities to serve the community are incorporated, including a GP surgery, subject to demand; - i.
 A primary school is provided in line with the most up-to-date evidence of need; - j.
 A skate park or MUGA for children is provided on-site; - k.
-A full archaeological assessment is undertaken; - I. A full flood risk assessment is undertaken; - m.
+A full archaeological assessment is undertaken; - A full flood risk assessment is undertaken: - m.
 The proposal seeks to preserve or enhance the conservation area, including the setting of adjacent listed buildings.
 The following mitigation measures should be incorporated; - As much of the requirement for aspirational homes (criteria d) as possible should be met on the part of the site that lies within the conservation area.
 Development within this area should also be heavily landscaped to reduce the visual impact of development; - ii.
 Existing hedgerows should be maintained and additional screening implemented to reduce the visual impact of the development; - iii.
 Tall buildings will not be permitted.
 Building heights will be a maximum of two storeys within the eastern part of the site; - iv.
 No vehicular access to the site will be permitted from the east of the site, across the open fields; - v.
-Existing Public Rights of Way are retained and designed into the development, where possible; and - vi.
-Building styles and layout to the east of the site should reflect the key features of the conservation area. - n.
-The scheme incorporates a network of green infrastructure, with an emphasis on high quality landscaping within and around the development to reduce the impact of the development on the surrounding greenfield / Green Belt land; and - o.
-An appropriate buffer around existing power lines is incorporated;
+Existing Public Rights of Way are retained and designed into the development, where possible, and diverted where necessary; and - vi.
+Building styles and layout within the conservation area to the east of the site should reflect the key features of the conservation area.

+- n.
+The scheme incorporates a network of green infrastructure, with an emphasis on high quality landscaping within and around the development to reduce the impact of the development on the surrounding greenfield / Green Belt land; - o.
+An appropriate buffer around existing power lines is incorporated; and - p.
+Electric car charging points are provided at an easily accessible location within the site

-As part of any development proposal, we will the open space to the east of the boundary to be retained as such, either via a Legal Agreement or through the transfer of land to the Borough Council.
+As part of any development proposal, we will require the open space to the east of the boundary to be retained as such, either via a Legal Agreement or through the transfer of land to the Borough Council.